nicotsou/nicotsou.com/content/courses/tltr-typescript/bonus/cheatsheet/index.md

 ## Dynamic types

-Wouldn’t be great if you can program your types similar to how you program your applications?
+Wouldn’t it be great if you could program your types similar to how you program your applications?
 Here are some core TypeScript features that will help you create types dynamically.

 <details>
   <summary>Generics</summary>